JAY1820/DSA_CPLUS_/README.md

 # JAY1820-JAY1820-data-structure-and-algorithm-using--c-plus-language-
 ### Hi there 👋, MY NAME IS JAYMIN VALAKI
 #### I AM A TECH STUDENT
-I made this for a student who want to learn data structure and algorithm and want to practice program related to that
+I made this for a student who want to learn data structure and algorithm in c++ and want to practice program related to DSA

 Skills requried: C++